PaulaDanthu/rpautomobiles-app/README.md

 Please feel free to write me your thoughts and advices.

-# Please also note I'm free to take the new job opportinities as a frontent dev with a preference of writing in Vue.
+# Please also note I'm free to take the new job opportinities as a frontend dev with a preference of writing in Vue.